ISISComputingGroup/ibex_bluesky_core/doc/devices/blocks.md

 mot_block = block_mot("motor_block")
 ```

+A motor block does not need an explicit write config: it always waits for the requested motion
+to complete.
+See {py:obj}`ibex_bluesky_core.devices.block.BlockMot` for a detailed mapping of
+the usual write-configuration options and how these are instead achieved by a motor block.

 ## Configuring block write behaviour

 `BlockRw` and `BlockRwRbv` both take a `write_config` argument, which can be used to configure